Quickstart: Use Azure Cache for Redis in .NET Framework

 In this section, you prepare the console application to use the StackExchange.Redis client for .NET.

-1. In Visual Studio, select Tools > NuGet Package Manager > Package Manager Console.
-Run the following command in the Package Manager Console window:
+1. In Visual Studio, select Tools > NuGet Package Manager > Package Manager Console, and run the following command from the Package Manager Console window.

-2. When the installation is finished, the StackExchange.Redis cache client is available to use with your project.
+2. Once the installation is completed, the StackExchange.Redis cache client is available to use with your project.

 The connection to your cache is managed by the RedisConnection class.
-First, make the connection in this statement in Program.cs:
+The connection is first made in this statement from Program.cs:

 using StackExchange.Redis;

-The RedisConnection class code ensures that there's always a healthy connection to the cache.
-The connection is managed by the ConnectionMultiplexer instance from StackExchange.Redis.
-The RedisConnection class re-creates the connection when a connection is lost and can't reconnect automatically.
+The RedisConnection code ensures that there is always a healthy connection to the cache by managing the ConnectionMultiplexer instance from StackExchange.Redis.
+The RedisConnection class recreates the connection when a connection is lost and unable to reconnect automatically.

 private static async Task RunRedisCommandsAsync(string prefix)